ParrotXray/ASUS-Laptop-X415JP-icelake-Hackintosh/README.md

 ### Unkown：
 - [ ] Apple Services
 ## Noteice
-- AppleALC not working from Windows reboot
+- Audio not working from Windows reboot